SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to.md

 This section provides documentation and instructions for developing applications with SCION Workbench.

 > [!NOTE]
-> Documentation for integrating microfrontends into the SCION Workbench is planned for 2026.
+> Documentation for integrating microfrontends into the SCION Workbench is planned.
 In the meantime, please refer to our testing application for an example, or contact us by submitting an issue on GitHub if you need assistance.

 ***